On-site support for Stratford Halo

 How long do you expect residents to be in temporary accommodation before they can return?

 There will need to be further investigations of the building and then any resulting remediation work will need to take place.
-While we do not yet have a fixed timeline, we are working with the structural engineering teams to establish this as soon as possible and begin work.
+While we do not yet have a fixed timeline, we are working with the structural engineers and our third-party advisers to establish this as soon as possible and begin work.
 The reality is that we are looking at a period of several months.
-Sapphire Court residents’ stay in temporary alternative accommodation have been extended to the end of May 2026, to provide residents with reassurance and stability as we enter the Christmas period and the new year.
-No timeline for Amber, Ruby and Opal Courts has been agreed, but we expect it to be months, not weeks.
+Residents’ stay in temporary alternative accommodation is being extended to January 2027, to provide residents with reassurance and stability.

 Will costs for this work be passed on to residents?